-Distinctive character that is welldesigned and complementary to adjoining areas.
+Distinctive character that is well-designed and complementary to adjoining areas.

-- To achieve this, the Master Plan includes: - Clear thresholds and a design treatment and landscaping along Arapaepae Road/ SH57 that signals entry to a residential area.
+- Clear thresholds and a design treatment and landscaping along Arapaepae Road/ SH57 that signals entry to a residential area.
 Use similar landscaping and design elements along key roads across the development area. - The design of streets, parks and reserves to have a consistent palette of materials and plants relating to the Levin's natural and cultural context.